mohanadpro/resturant-booking-table/README.md

 * [Favicon Generator](https://realfavicongenerator.net/) - Used to create a favicon
 * [Heroku](https://www.heroku.com/) - Used as the cloud-based platform to deploy the site.

+### Note
+The previous values for these 2 variables SECRET_KEY, CLOUDINARY_URL and DATABASE_URL are replace and no longer in use

 ### Acknowledgments